KKMahogany/walkpaper3/README.md

 This works regardless of how the background was changed (you could have other extensions or programs modify the background, and those changes will be persisted).

+## Limitations

+The workspace thumbnails of the
+[Workspace Matrix extension](https://extensions.gnome.org/extension/1485/workspace-matrix/) will all show the wallpaper of the current active workspace.

 ## License
 This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details